 You may be able to use a construction loan in conjunction with other VA or FHA home loans such as the VA Energy Efficient Mortgage (which provides extra funds for approved energy saving upgrades).
 Ask your loan officer what may apply for your project.

-FHA One-Time Close Construction Loan Requirements For Down Payments
+FHA One-Time Close / Single-Close Construction Loan Requirements For Down Payments

 Unlike the VA One-Time Close program which, under VA loan rules, permits a borrower to make a no-money-down purchase, FHA construction loans will require a minimum down payment of 3.5% for all transactions considered a new purchase loan.
 Construction loans are no exception.

 VA borrowers who do choose to make a down payment will enjoy benefits that include a reduced VA loan funding fee for their construction loan.
 The amount of that fee will change depending on the size of a VA home loan down payment-talk to your loan officer about how to reduce that fee with the right size down payment.
 FHA loans do not have this feature.

 As always, participating lender requirements may apply above and beyond FHA loan standards.
 Ask your lender what down payment requirements may affect your construction loan transaction.

 VA One-Time Close / Single-Close Construction Loan Fund Fee Requirements